 Ratings and rankings look great on paper, but the top-down image is not enough when the competition gets tight.
 So let’s take UiPath and Automation Anywhere apart to compare them part by part.

-Hands down, UiPath and Automation Anywhere both have the best offering of all RPA vendors, and the differences between them lie in details.
+Hands down, UiPath and Automation Anywhere have the best offering of all RPA vendors, and the differences between them lie in details.

-Automation Anywhere has its own counterparts for many of UiPath’s features, but they aren’t as efficient.
+Automation Anywhere has counterparts for many of UiPath’s features, but they aren’t as efficient.
 However, one thing that makes Automation Anywhere shine is its ease of scalability.
 AA dynamically adjusts bot capacity to the current needs and has excellent script reuse functionalities.
 Still, remember that Automation Anywhere is not capable of working with on-premise deployments.

 Training and talent pool